How do you begin your study of hypnosis? Which courses lead to Hypnotherapist Certifications? How do you choose your hypnosis school?

 The eight lotus blossoms in the wheel represent the eight-fold path for attaining true knowledge of life’s meaning.
 It involves: 1. right views (or understanding); 2. right purpose (or aspiration); 3. right speech (speaking truth); 4. right conduct (or action); 5. right means of livelihood (or vocation); 6. right effort (sustained); 7. right awareness (mastery of mind); and 8. right concentration (or meditation).

 “What are the school policies?”
-You can read the THI School Policies, the Association for Transpersonal Psychology and Hypnotherapy Policies and the Appointment Policies on-line at the end of the catalog.
+You can read the THI School Policies, the Association for Transpersonal Psychology and Hypnotherapy Policies and the Appointment Policies online.